-North Korea calls hotline to South in diplomatic breakthrough
+N. Korea calls the South in diplomatic breakthrough

 It's unlikely the timing of North Korea's offer of talks was related to Trump's tweet, however.

 Relations between North and South Korea have warmed in recent days.
-During an unusually conciliatory New Year's speech, the North Korean leader extended a rare olive branch to the South, suggesting discussions about sending a North Korean team to the Pyeongchang Winter Olympics should start "as soon as possible."
+During an unusually conciliatory New Year's speech, the North Korean leader extended a rare olive branch to the South, suggesting discussions about sending a North Korean team to the Winter Olympics should start "as soon as possible."

 In response, South Korean President Moon Jae-In called for swift measures during a Cabinet meeting Tuesday to smooth North Korea's participation in the Games.